-Pick one, some or all, and enjoy the best of New York City FREE and cheap.
+Pick one, some or all, and enjoy the best of New York City on the cheap.
+Nearly everything here is FREE, and nothing is over $20 per person unless it is museum admission or supports a charity.

 This best things to do in NYC guide is updated at the beginning and middle of each month, with at least six weeks of events to help you plan how to enjoy the greatest city on the planet.